+How is San Pedro this morning?
 I think today’s supposed to get to 74 degrees Fahrenheit so you know… January’s very calm in Pedro.
 This is where I live, it’s the harbour of Los Angeles.
 I’ve been here for 45 years.
 We came from Virginia when I was 10; my father was a sailor [and] it was closer to Vietnam here, you know… So I’m happy to tell you it’s sunny and pretty mild here.

+I know you like to bike around the town, were you out in the bike this morning?
 Yeah [I do] but I can’t pedal as good because of the hurt knee still, so I can’t really go up hills and shit.
 That’s why I do Monday, Wednesday, Friday, Sunday.
 I alternate between kayak and bicycle.
 Bicycling, you know, [with] my knees, and especially this hurt one now, I have to be careful, but yeah, I like it.
 I started riding a bike again when I was 38; [before that] I didn’t ride a bike for 22 years.

+I wanted to ask about the tour with your new band Il Sogno del Marinaio.
+What are you planning for the gigs?
 Well, we just released the album so we’ll be playing a lot of that, and we’ve got some other ideas too so that’s why I’m going there early for four or five days of prac with them in Bologna – that’s where the guitar man Stefano lives.
 Actually the drummer man Andrea is from Verona but he lives in Berlin.
 A lot of artist people are living there, I’ve learned, because for a big European town it’s more econo to live.
 Probably because of the former East, you know half the city was in the East and those [places have] probably cheaper rents and stuff like that.
 So that’s where Andrea’s from, and anyway we’re all gonna meet in Bologna and prac, and that’s where the first gig is.
 The [rest of the] tour is actually half England – only one Scottish gig and a couple of Irish gigs, one in the North and one in the South, Dublin and Belfast, but man I think there’s like eight or nine England ones!
 It’s a lot, but part of the reason is the weather, you know, at the time we’re going it’s kinda rough, but it’s the only place I could find time, because The Stooges have got a lot of touring coming up.
 We just got done with the album, I recorded a new album with them, and right after this Il Sogno del Marinaio tour I go play in Australia with them.
 I think it’ll be the fourth time I’ve been to Australia with The Stooges, [in fact] it will be the fourth time.

 So that’s what I’ve got going on now.
 This tour, yeah, it’s about Il Sogno del Marinaio so of course the album La Busta Gialla is the main thing but we’ve got some other stuff too.
 In fact when I get time I’m going over there to make a second one, I really like [playing with them].
 You know it’s a trio, I’m partial to trios, but just ’cause you’ve got guitar and drums along with your bass don’t mean it has to be always like my first one the Minutemen.
 You know, it can be whatever the group, the three, come together to be, and these cats Andrea and Stefano are different that D Boon and Georgie or Edward and Georgie or Tom and Raul or Pete and Jer, you know all these other trios I’ve had.
 It’s still distinctive because, well, they’re not generic musicians.
 I don’t really like doing proj’s with generic kinda people, so even though it’s a trio.
 And also being a bass player [in a band with] the politics, you know you’re looking at making the other guys look good, it’s not like… you’re already a back-up instrument, it’s not like they’re backing you up.
 [Even when it’s] my own shit!
 Even on something like ‘Hyphenated-Man’ where I wrote everything – well I think there was one solo in the second part that Tom did – but I wrote all that, and I’m still kinda backing my guys up.
 It’s OK though, I’m comfortable.

+Can you explain how the new record come about in the first place?
 Actually, it goes back to the second opera, and when we were in Italy [on the 2005 Euro tour] the promoter put us with a young man named Stefano and it turned out to be Stefano Pilia.
 Four, five years later he invited me to come do some gigs with him and his buddy Andrea, and I thought, well, if we’re gonna do some gigs [and] gotta get material up, why not make a record?
 You know I’ve been in this mode, not as afraid to record in the last 10 years… I think it was between the fourth and fifth gig [that] we made this album.
 So how can you say it came about?
 Maybe Stefano kinda brought it together, or maybe it happened, you know what I mean?
 That’s how something… some spark happens, it’s usually how these things work, some spark from somebody and then you take it from there and see what happens.

+So you had an expectation that you’d be making a record before you went over there.
 Yeah… I said let’s record an album, why not?
 [Since] you’ve gotta get the songs up for the gig, you know… In the old days I had a different idea of records, they were like kinda fliers for gigs.
 I still look at them in that way but I also look at them as works unto themselves, and a kind of document.
 So right away I asked, and they were into it.
 They’re brave, their roots are kinda avant-garde… they’re not arrogant, they’re not proud, they’re brave, they’re not afraid to take chances.
 But they’re really humble guys, they’re great guys.

 You’ve done avant-garde stuff before, back with Sonic Youth… A big part of the punk scene was avant-garde.
 Remember it came in during the ’70s, punk, and it was kinda crazy, it wasn’t so orthodox yet.
 It actually wasn’t a style of music, it was more of a state of mind.
 So yeah I’ve always been interested in it, I’ve met people in that scene that taught me a lot about it, and I’ve tried to do some, yeah.
 It’s interesting.

+Speaking of avant-garde, I’m looking at the cover of the Minutemen’s first album The Punch Line right now.
+How was that received when it came out?
+Because it didn’t really look like anything else on the scene at the time.
 You know our first time in Europe was early ’83 with Black Flag – it was just England, as far as the islands, in fact it was just London, right?
 And I think we got bad reviews… The albums, they were kinda received good here, I think, in the US.
 And then later on in Europe… We didn’t get over there much, the Minutemen only got over there once.
 But [with] The Punch Line, we got kinda compared to a band in Europe, from Holland, called The Ex.
 That’s what I remember The Punch Line getting kinda compared to over there.
 Over here?
 There was a band like us a little bit from Canada called NoMeansNo, we get compared with them.
 Of course there was a band in England called Wire that we were very influenced by, that Pink Flag album, and then another one too, not London, maybe Bristol, called The Pop Group, we were very influenced by them too, but I don’t think people really made those connections, for some reason.
 To us it was very obvious.

 You know… we were called US hardcore, which is OK, whatever – labels are fuckin’ trippy anyway – but [people] would expect us to be more identified with those bands [though] we were trying to find our own sound.
 But god we were influenced a lot by Wire and Pop Group.
 And then of course the bands we saw up in the Hollywood scene like The Germs and The Dils, and our contemporaries Hüsker Dü, Black Flag, Meat Puppets.
 The idea was you didn’t really want to copy people, you know out of respect, and a lot of people [would hear The Punch Line and go] ‘Wow, this is a different kind of hardcore, it’s hardcore but it’s different.’
 That might’ve come about because we were from the ’70s punk.
 But especially here, in Hollywood, those people stopped going to the gigs and you ended up playing just for the hardcore… it was only hardcore young people left in the scene.
 So there was these kinda – I don’t know, people had their contradictions in their minds, but for us punk was ‘no rules’ so you could do whatever you wanted.
 It’s funny how right away it got a lot of rules.